glotzerlab/signac-docs/docs/source/glossary.rst

       A dictionary of parameters and their values that uniquely specifies a :term:`job`, kept in sync with the file `signac_statepoint.json`.

    job
-      An object holding data and metadata of a :term:`state point`.
+      An object holding data and metadata of the :term:`state point` that defines it.

+   job id
+      The MD-5 hash of a job's state point that is used to distinguish jobs.

    job directory
-      The directory, named for the :term:`job id`, created when a job is initialized containing all data and metadata pertaining to the given job.
+      The directory, named for the :term:`job id`, created when a job is initialized that will contain all data and metadata pertaining to the given job.

-   job id
-      A unique MD-5 hash of a job's state point that is used to identify a job.

    job document
       A persistent dictionary for storage of simple key-value pairs in a job, kept in sync with the file `signac_job_document.json`.

-   project
-      The primary interface to access and work with jobs and their data.

    workspace
       The directory that contains all job directories of a **signac** project.

+   project
+      The primary interface to access and work with jobs and their data stored in the workspace.

    project schema
       The emergent database schema as defined by jobs in the project workspace.
 The set of all keys present in all state points, as well as their range of values.

    signac schema
-      a database schema that defines how signac reads configuration options, currently on v2.
+      A configuration schema that defines accepted options and values, currently on v2.